-Planning permission for proposals resulting in a net increase in residential units may be permitted where 'in-combination' effects of recreation on the Special Protection Areas are demonstrated to be satisfactorily mitigated through the provision of a financial contribution towards the Solent Recreation Mitigation Strategy.
+Planning permission for proposals resulting in a net increase in residential units may-will be permitted where 'in combination' effects of recreation on the Special Protection Areas are demonstrated to be satisfactorily mitigated through the provision of a financial contribution is made towards the Solent Recreation Mitigation Strategy.

-In the absence of a financial contribution towards the Solent Recreation Mitigation Strategy, proposals will need to demonstrate that any 'in combination' negative effects from recreation can either be avoided or satisfactorily mitigated through a developer-provided package of measures for the lifetime of the development.
+In the absence of a financial contribution towards the Solent Recreation Mitigation Strategy, proposals will need to demonstrate that any 'in combination' negative effects from recreation can either be avoided or satisfactorily-mitigate any 'in-combination' effects from recreationd through a developer-provided package of measures for the lifetime of the development.